 Attendance is mandatory, and we will take attendance.
+Your first three absences excused, or unexcused, will not reduce your attendance grade.
+Excused absences reduce your total number attendance grades.
 University-authorized absences are excused and require documentation (see the university's attendance policy for more information).
-Other excused absences are granted at my discretion.